Bill-A/BecomingASuperLearner/README.md

 ```
 ## Act-Review-Optimize-Ask
 ```
-Just Do It: This prompt style is direct and to the point, providing a clear task without any additional context or instructions.

-Example Prompt: I want to learn Python programming.
+Act as a prompt engineer.
+Review the following prompt for me.
+Optimize it to make it better.
+Ask me any questions that you have to make it better.###I want to learn Python programming.
 ```